deeptools/deepTools/docs/content/tools/plotHeatmap.rst

 .. image:: test_plots/ExampleHeatmap1.png

-plotHeatmap has many options, including the ability to do kmeans clustering and change the color map.
+plotHeatmap has many options, including the ability to do k-means clustering and change the color map.

 .. code:: bash